WGYbuaa/MA-SAFR/0_Data/6_SAAFG/7_Benchmark_Package_v0_2/README.md

 ## Summary

-This package provides the current v0.2 silver freeze for Security-Augmented Alternative Flow Generation (SAAFG).
+This package provides the current v0.2 freeze for Security-Augmented Alternative Flow Generation (SAAFG).

 It contains: